from fastcore.test import test_eq, test_failsafepython

 assert ga('hello', 'zfill')(10) == '00000hello'_DirectPrint is a no-op wrapper that RestrictedPython’s _print_ and _print hooks delegate to.
 It simply calls the real print, bypassing RestrictedPython’s default print interception.

-_callable_ok checks whether a callable should be allowed — it’s ok if its name ends with _ (user-exported), is in the allow-set directly, or its module.qualname is registered.
+_callable_ok checks whether a callable should be allowed — it’s ok if it’s in __llmtools__, is a key in __pytools__, or its module has its __qualname__ registered via _cls_ok.

 assert repr(uc) == repr(len)